×

 “I’m grateful for everything that’s happened — no regrets.”

-The two-day state tournament will be held in College Station, Pa.
+The two-day state tournament will be held in State College, Pa.

 “This is my last Big Ten Championships and national tournament.
-I don’t know what the future holds for me, so I’m going to let it fly and let it rip to represent the Iowa Hawkeyes and be in the position to have fun and enjoy.”
+I don’t know what the future holds for me, so I’m going to let it fly and let it rip to represent the Iowa Hawkeyes and be in the position to have fun and enjoy it all.”

-“But these guys are my best friends and I’ve made some lasting relationships as I’ve grown into a man.”
+“But these guys are my best friends, I’ve made some lasting relationships as I’ve grown into a man.”

-Last season he was 21-3 and a Big Ten runner-up.
-He repeated as a national runner up, this time at 133 pounds.
+Last season, Ayala was 21-3 and a Big Ten runner-up.
+He repeated as a national silver medalist, this time at 133 pounds.

 “That’s my story — no regrets.”

-With success comes a new standard and new expectations, not for what Ayala could do on the mat, but what he could do for his teammates.
+With success came a new standard and new expectations – not just for what Ayala could accomplish on the mat, but what he could do for his teammates.

 “I take pride in it (being a leader),” Ayala said.
 “I get to be a leader of this program and I wear that on my chest.

 “I lead by example, by how I lead my life, then things take care of themselves.
-But If I need to be a vocal leader I can.”
+But If I need to be a vocal leader, I can be.”

 “When I came on my visit, I saw how they cared for you and the bond was close.”

-Entering the Big Ten tournament, Ayala carries a 74-23 career record.
+Entering the Big Ten tournament, Ayala carries a 74-23 career record with the Hawkeyes.

 “I will definitely remember the relationships,” Ayala said.
 “The thing that sticks out is what they taught me and the maturity to become what I am and the relationships with teammates and coaches.”